-Miso Soup is the original health food, it’s an easy, umami rich soup recipe made with fermented bean paste that has been nourishing the Japanese for centuries, and you can make this quick and easy super food soup for yourself in just minutes!
+Miso Soup is the original health food, it’s an easy, umami rich soup recipe made with fermented bean paste that has been nourishing the Japanese for centuries ~ and you can make this delicious super food soup for yourself in just minutes!

 Miso soup was one of the first things I cooked for myself when I was in college.
 It’s a staple in Japan, and you’ve probably had it in Japanese restaurants.
 The soup is basically a thin miso infused broth, and when you get it in restaurants it usually has very little in it, maybe a slice or two of scallion floating around.
 But it can also made heartier with tofu, mushrooms, seaweed, green onions, and potatoes, among other things.